Yandex Cloud

 gRPC API

-To view cluster logs as they become available, run this command:
+To view cluster logs in real time, run this command:

 yc managed-redis cluster list-logs <cluster_name_or_ID> --follow